A Namekian in Halkeginia

 Minutes later, that same orb flew past overhead, continuing in the same direction Piccolo had originally fired it.
 Reaching towards the speeding energy ball, the Namekian clenched his fist.
 The orb exploded instantaneously, briefly bathing the lookout in the intense afterglow of its detonation.

-With another satisfied smirk, Piccolo turned and made for the central temple.
+Satisfied with the end result, Piccolo turned and made for the central temple.
 While the exterior was sufficient enough, he would still need to check over the interior to make sure the imitation lookout would be suitable for the tasks he had in mind.
 Furthermore, he would also need to confirm the time differences as well, and plan around them accordingly.

 Roughly an hour later, the Z Fighter re-emerged, looking rather pleased: with two sleeping quarters, a kitchen and dining area, a healing chamber, and two... specialised training rooms, the lookout was well suited for Piccolo's purposes.

-However, there was still one last matter that needed tending to – and the only way to do so would be to wait it out.
+However, there was still one last matter that needed tending to; and the only way to do so would be to wait it out.

 So with that in mind, Piccolo turned and entered one of the sleeping quarters, located inside one of the two smaller side-temples at the side of the main temple, and disappeared inside.